vishrutshah211102/cf_ai_HeadlinesAI/README.md

 An AI-powered news application built on Cloudflare infrastructure that delivers personalized news recommendations using machine learning and user preferences stored in browser memory.

-## 🚀 Live Demo
+## Live Demo

-**Try the application here:** [https://13dbd9f4.headlinesai.pages.dev/](https://13dbd9f4.headlinesai.pages.dev/)
+**Try the application here:** [https://main.headlinesai.pages.dev/](https://main.headlinesai.pages.dev/)

-## 📋 Project Overview
+## Project Overview

 HeadlinesAI is an intelligent news recommendation system that learns from user interactions to provide personalized content.
 Built as a demonstration of AI capabilities on Cloudflare's platform, this project showcases modern serverless architecture with AI integration.

-### ⚠️ Development Notice
+### Development Notice
 This is a **development project** created quickly to demonstrate understanding of AI workflows and Cloudflare infrastructure.
+The current dataset only includes **Europe and North America** regions and covers **politics and sports** categories.
 For production use, the system would benefit from:
 - Fine-tuning the LLM models
 - Enhanced dataset integration
 - More sophisticated user profiling